All About Pompeii Tickets and Tours

 You can enter Pompeii between 9 am and 7 pm.
 The last entry is at 5.30 pm.
 The average wait time is 1 to 2 hours.

-If you want to visit Pompeii’s important sites, you must enter through the Anfiteatro gate.
+To visit Pompeii’s important sites, you must enter through the Anfiteatro gate.

 It is a 15-minute walk from the main (Porta Marina) entrance and includes many facilities, such as toilets, bookshops, and ATMs.